-The second step takes place at licensed uranium conversion facilities where U3O8 is converted to UF6 (or to UO2 for Candu type reactors).
+The second step in the nuclear fuel cycle process takes place at licensed uranium conversion facilities where U3O8 is converted to UF6 (or to natural UO2 for Candu type reactors).
 Above 56 degrees Celsius, UF6 is a gas and is in a suitable form to be enriched to produce fuel for the majority of reactors.
-Following the production of UF6, enrichment and fuel fabrication are the next steps before the nuclear fuel is ready for loading into a nuclear reactor.
+Following this UF6 conversion, the uranium is enriched and then fabricated into fuel bundles, at which point it is ready to be loaded into a nuclear reactor.

 Fiscal 2020 Uranium Industry Overview